bluekvirus/Stage.js/implementation/HOWTO.md

 -------
 To make your view definitions reusable, we offer a way of registering *Widget*s:
 ```
-//Widget name can be used in region:load-view meta event trigger
 Application.widget('MyWidgetName',
 	function(){
 		var UI = Application.view({...});